SummaryRead the full fact sheet

 - you have any muscle disorders in other parts of your body, including myasthenia gravis, Eaton Lambert syndrome or amyotrophic lateral sclerosis.

 Precautions for botulinum toxin type A

-Tell your doctor if you are taking other medications, including prescription or over-the-counter medications and any complementary medicines or supplements.
+Tell your medical practitioner if you are taking other medications, including prescription or over-the-counter medications and any or supplements.

 - are taking or are likely to take antibiotics, especially aminoglycoside antibiotics

 - are scheduled to have surgery using a

 - have inflammation or severe weakness in the muscles where the product would be injected